 During the Mexican-American War (1846-48,) he served with the Indian Volunteers.
-Afterward, he returned to Indiana and followed in his father’s footsteps in politics and became Indiana’s Lieutenant Governor in 1849.
+Afterward, he returned to Indiana, followed in his father’s footsteps in politics, and became Indiana’s Lieutenant Governor in 1849.
 In 1853, he was elected as a congressman.
 The following year, he cast his vote for the Kansas-Nebraska Act of 1854, and in 1855 moved to Lawrence, Kansas Territory, where he would soon gain notoriety as the leader of “Jayhawkers” in the “Free-State” movement.

 Lane organized the defense of Lawrence during the so-called “Wakarusa War” in December 1855, which became a turning point in his career.
-Up until this time, Lane had been fairly conservative, but as the strife of the Kansas-Missouri Border War increased, he became more and more controversial, due to his speeches, ruthlessness, and tactics.
+Up until this time, Lane had been relatively conservative.
+Still, as the strife of the Kansas-Missouri Border War increased, he became more and more controversial due to his speeches, ruthlessness, and tactics.

 Though he is often described as quarrelsome, belligerent, and unbalanced – often committing acts that were every bit as atrocious as those of the Missouri Bushwhackers, he was a dynamic speaker with charismatic leadership abilities that won him much support among those supporting the antislavery cause in Kansas during the time.

 He was elected as one of Kansas’ first senators in 1861 and was appointed Brigadier General of volunteers in December 1861.
 As such, he raised the “Frontier Guard” as well as commanding what was referred to as “Lane’s Brigade” or the “Kansas Brigade,” comprised of the Third, Fourth, Fifth, Sixth, and Seventh Kansas Volunteers.
 He was also responsible for forming the First Kansas Colored Volunteers, the first regiment of African American troops to see action on the side of the Union during the Civil War.